harishankar27/IITH/State Estimation - Quadrotors/README.md

 # State Estimation - Quadrotors

-This project implements state estimation techniques for estimating altitude and attitude states of quadrotor from the inertial measurements of the system.
+The project investigates state estimation techniques for a nonlinear quadrotor model, serving as a benchmark system for evaluating control and estimation algorithms.
+The project involved:
+- Deriving nonlinear and linearised state-space models of quadrotor dynamics
+- Implemented and compared three estimators
+  -- Kalman Filter
+  -- Moving Horizon Estimator
+  -- Unscented Kalman Filter

 ## Quadrotor Dynamics Modeling